Touch Typing Basics: A Beginner's Guide

 Proper Posture and Hand Positioning

 Proper posture and hand positioning are as important as a healthy diet.
 Like a healthy diet, proper posture and hand positioning can prove to be beneficial in the long run.
-Without proper posture and hand positioning, you are constantly at risk of repetitive strain injuries that can lead to more serious consequences like Carpel Tunnel Syndrome if not treated properly.
+Without proper posture and hand positioning, you are constantly at risk of repetitive strain injuries that can lead to more serious consequences like Carpal Tunnel Syndrome if not treated properly.

 For you and anyone else learning how to touch type, it is imperative to have a proper posture and finger placement to be able to master the technique and be productive.
 Achieving a proper posture allows for a fast, efficient, and more accurate typing experience; it can help boost your confidence.

-Touch Typing Practice
+How to Practice Touch Typing

-A gentleman is typing on his apple MacBook
+Gentleman wearing clock is typing on his apple MacBook

-“Practice makes a man perfect” The same is true when learning touch typing.
+“Practice makes a man perfect.”
+The same is true when learning touch typing.
 You can perfect your touch-typing technique or even learn this technique from free web applications like Typing Mentor.
-Other than the typing tools necessary for typing; willpower, and consistency play a major role in learning to touch type.
+Other than the typing tools necessary for typing, willpower and consistency play a major role in learning to touch type.

 Since touch-typing depends on muscle memory, practicing regularly is the only way to strengthen your muscle memory.
 Strengthened muscle memory means a strong brain-typing connection that allows for a fluid and more accurate typing experience.

-For your convenience, we are providing here, a space to practice typing.
-Take a test and you will see the difference.
+For your convenience, we are providing a space here to practice typing.
+Take a test, and you will see the difference.

 Typing practice: PARAGRAPH